capizziemanuele/useful-geospatial-tools/README.md

 # Geospatial Tools

-This is a list of Python geospatial tools and libraries.
+This is a list of geospatial tools and libraries.

 ## :open_book: Geospatial lists